 "Whenever Anan's name was mentioned in Egyptian media it was not in a positive light,” said Abou el-Magd.

 “He was portrayed as a threat to Sisi because of his desire to run for the elections - something that is seen as tantamount to an act of treason."

 And today, reports around Anan becoming a leading candidate for Saudi favour has left observers more certain of this ever deepening rift between Sisi and Anan.

 However, observers have said that despite Anan having a strong claim to represent the Egyptian military, the people might not recognise him as a leader.

 “While Anan is one of the few military figures who would be able to manage a transitional period, can propose real democratic changes toward democracy and can push back the military into its barracks, he does not necessarily have a huge amount of popularity among Egyptian people,” said Nour.

 “Whatever happens, I hope that the period after Sisi is not usurped by a turban (the Islamists) or a cap (the military),” he added.

 When the 2011 uprising began, Anan was in Washington "for a week of meetings with senior American officers".
 He cut his visit short and returned to Egypt on 28 January, reported the New York Times.

-He was seen by the Pentagon at the time as “a crucial link for the United States as it navigates the rocky course ahead with Cairo”, the New York Times reported.
+He was seen by the Pentagon at the time as “a crucial link for the United States as it navigates the rocky course ahead with Cairo”, reported the NYT.